alchemy-fullstack-js-fall-2018/night-out/README.md

 ## Description

-This app is intended to ask a few questions of the user and sugget to them an itenerary for an enjoyable night out; including a place to eat, an event to attend and a place to go for a nightcap or desert.
-Users can vote on how they enjoyed an event or evening and those results will be used to create better experiences for the users over time.
+This app is intended to take a zipcode from a  user and sugget to them an itenerary for an enjoyable night out; including a place to eat, an event to attend and a place to go for a nightcap or desert.
+Users rate how they enjoyed an event or evening and those results can be used to create better experiences for the users over time.
+Requests can be modified with specific keywords, and users can also recieve popular past evening plans from their own history or evenings aggrigated from all users.

+## To use:

+Currenty, users just need to hip up various routes:
+//add routes here

 ## Setup/Installation Requirements